West Virginia plans to go ‘hand and hand’ with Israel on COVID vaccine

-West Virginia Governor Jim Justice announced on Thursday that he is requesting that the Mountain State follow in the footsteps of Isreal and start giving out the 4th dose of the COVID vaccine.
+West Virginia Governor Jim Justice announced on Thursday that he is requesting that the Mountain State follow in the footsteps of Israel and start giving out the 4th dose of the COVID vaccine.

 West Virginia plans to give the 4th dose to those 50 and older, essential workers, and those compromised.